Making Baked Apples

 In Michigan we have lots of cider mills and fresh apples.
-We are always looking for ways to make apple something, be it pie, crisp, apple butter.
+We are always looking for ways to make baked apple recipe something, be it pie, crisp, apple butter or jam.
 We love apples and cider and many other dishes year round.
 You can make these delicious baked apples the next time you pick up apples.

 The hardest part about this recipe is coring the apples.
 Be sure to preheat your oven and it will be up to temp once you are done stuffing the apples.